June 26 to July 6, 2015

 A Gay Travel Hike to Machu Picchu

-Hike one of the most renowned trails in the entire world on our gay Incan Trails tour.
-Experience breathtaking views while hiking and camping through a land of enchanting mystery.
-Above the ancient temples and small villages lies our destination: Machu Picchu, Lost City of the Incas.
+Hike one of the most remarkable trails in the entire world on our gay Incan Trails tour on the Salkantay Glacier route.
+Experience breathtaking views while hiking and camping for four days in a land of enchanting mystery.
+Our reward after hiking past glaciers, tropical forests, ancient temples and small villages is our destination: Machu Picchu, Lost City of the Incas.

 If you prefer a warm hotel bed and a more relaxing train and bus journey to Machu Picchu, consider our Machu Picchu Luxury Tour.

 At its peak the Inca Empire stretched for hundreds of miles up and down the spine of the Andes, with a complex web of trails connecting villages, cities, and shrines.
 A haven for serious hikers and explorers, the area surrounding Machu Picchu in Peru offers natural beauty, history and enchanting mystery.
 Each day our gay hiking group will ascend and descend the Salkantay Inca Trail to witness new vistas, see incredible ruins (only visible by walking the trail) and live in the actual footsteps of those who built this path nearly 600 years ago.
 Each day the anticipation of seeing the Lost City of the Incas, Machu Picchu itself, will pull us upward into the clouds, then down the forested slopes to the citadel.
 Before and after our hike we will also spend time touring Lima, Cusco, and the Sacred Valley.